daedaleanai/emucb201/README.md

 	xx...xxx : payload  (8 bytes)
 	cc    : checksum

-the checksum is computed by adding the ascii representation of the hex string following the start character until before the cc, and representing the resulting sum /minus 1/ as a hex number again.
+The checksum is computed by adding the ascii representation of the hex string following the start character until before the cc, and representing the resulting sum /minus 1/ as a hex number again.